 “But man dies, and wastes away: yea, man gives up the ghost, and where is he?”
 (Job 14:10).
 “Where is he?”
 What happens to man when he dies?

 In the beginning, Elohim told Adam and Eve, the “tree of knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die” (Genesis 2:17, emphasis added).
-They could eat from every tree in the garden except this one tree for if they did eat of it, they would die.
+They could eat from every tree in the garden except this one tree for if they did ate of it, they would die.
 Death was not a part of Elohim’s original plan for mankind!

 But what about mankind; are we still questioning Elohim?
 What happens to us when we die?
 Where do we go when we die?
 These are questions that can be honestly asked of Elohim, and from the Bible Elohim will give us the answers.